 The Good Samaritan Society, a Lutheran Social Service Organization, is a not-for-profit, registered charity with over 65 years of experience providing specialized health and community care services in innovative and caring environments.

-Good Samaritan South Ridge Village offers seniors multiple levels of support and the opportunity to age in place with 70 private continuing care suites, each with a private bathroom including a wheelchair accessible shower.
+Good Samaritan South Ridge Village offers seniors multiple levels of support and the opportunity to age in place with 70 private long term care suites, each with a private bathroom including a wheelchair accessible shower.
 All suites are furnished with a hospital style bed, night table, dresser and side chair.
 Residents are encouraged to bring some of their own belongings to personalize their room.

 There are also three 10-bed dementia care cottages at Good Samaritan South Ridge Village; 10 of the beds are continuing care and 20 of the beds are designated supportive living dementia.
 Our dementia cottages are unique duplexes designed to create a home-like setting for up to 10 dementia clients in each cottage.
 Each side of the duplex has 5 bedrooms, living room with fireplace, kitchen, and secure access to the fenced yard.
 Clients are included in the events of daily living to the extent that they are accustomed and able.